China's corn revolution promises great leap forward in yields

 "Over the next 15 years, China needs 80-100 million tonnes of corn, additional corn, a year," said Hardeep Grewal, Syngenta's head of corn marketing for Asia-Pacific.
 "It means yields have to go up 50-60 percent."

-Farmers in Heilongjiang, which borders neighboring Russia, have expanded their corn fields further north, helped by seeds that mature early, offering high yields in a shorter growing period, local farmers said.
+Farmers in Heilongjiang, which borders neighbouring Russia, have expanded their corn fields further north, helped by seeds that mature early, offering high yields in a shorter growing period, local farmers said.

 "There are better returns from corn and farmers are willing to invest more in machinery," said Zhou Changchun, a technician from Gongqing farm.
 "Corn output in the past 4-5 years has started to pick up, thanks to early matured seeds."